Frontier-CS Goes Live: 2,000 Humans vs. AI on an Open-Ended Problem

 Problem, test cases, AI solutions, and evaluation script

-All human submissions from Calico Spring '26
+All human submissions from CALICO Spring '26

-We look forward to more collaborations between Calico and Frontier-CS.
+We look forward to more collaborations between CALICO and Frontier-CS.
 Stay tuned, and join us on Discord.